abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     In real application, the time spent at a client might be limited to the service.
 For instance, you might wait in front of the client's office!
 It's common to consider that you start to service and leave as soon as possible.

+    Sometimes, travel times and distances are different, i.e. the costs are given by the distances but the feasibility of the solution depends on the travel times.
+They can be proportional or completely unrelated to the distances.
+In this manual, we take the equality between both for granted.

+    Often, some conditions are applied to the time windows (in theory or practice).
+The only condition [#condition_time_windows_integers]_ we will impose
+    is that :math:`a_i, b_i \in  \mathbb{N}`,
+    i.e. we impose that the bounds of the time windows must be non negative integers.
+This also implies that the time windows and the servicing times are finite.

+    ..  [#condition_time_windows_integers] This condition doesn't hold in Rodrigo Ferreira da Silva and Sebastián Urrutia’s definition of a TSPTW.
+In their article, they ask for (at least theoretically) :math:`a_i, b_i, \beta_i \in  \mathbb{R}^+`, i.e. non negative real numbers and :math:`a_i \leqslant b_i`.

+    The practical difficulty of the TSPTW is such that only instances with about 100 nodes have been solved to optimality [#tsptw_instances_to_optimality_remark]_ and heuristics rarely challenge instances with more than 400 nodes.

+    ..  [#tsptw_instances_to_optimality_remark] Instances with more than 100 nodes have been solved to optimality but no one - at least to the best of our knowledge and at the time of writing - can pretend to systematically solve to optimality instances with more than 40 nodes...

+    The
+    difficulty of the problem non only depends on the number of nodes but also on the "quality" of the time windows.
+    Not many attempts can be found in the scientific literature about exact or heuristic algorithms using CP to solve the TSPTW.
+    Actually, no so many attempts have been successful to solve this difficult problem in general and so the scientific literature is quite scarce.

+    We refer the interested reader to the two web pages we cite in the next sub-section to find some relevant literature.

 Benchmark data
 -----------------